huggingface/transformers/docs/source/en/model_doc/patchtsmixer.md

 ## Usage tips

 The model can also be used for time series classification and time series regression.
-See the respective [`PatchTSMixerForClassification`] and [`PatchTSMixerForRegression`] classes.
+See the respective [`PatchTSMixerForTimeSeriesClassification`] and [`PatchTSMixerForRegression`] classes.

 ## PatchTSMixerConfig